 The researchers of this study pointed out the there was not much difference between what they considered a “slight loose” graft compared to a tight graft.
 To patients needing a second ACL reconstruction it made all the difference.

-The problem of a loose ACL graft causing the need for a revision ACL reconstruction
+The problem of a loose anterior cruciate ligament graft causing the need for a revision ACL surgery reconstruction

-A 2019 study (2) then examined a second or revision ACL surgery’s ability to fix this looseness.
+A 2019 sports medicine study (3) then examined a second or revision ACL surgery’s ability to fix this looseness.

 The study authors examined: